artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/README.md

    beq  zero, zero, REPEAT  # Repeat the loop
 ```

-Answer the following questions about the ```for``` loop and confirm them in RVfpga-Pipeline.
-Analyze an iteration from the second one onward, avoiding the first iteration where there are instruction cache misses and the branch predictor is not yet properly trained.
+Answer the following questions about the ```for``` loop both theoretically and using the RVfpga-Pipeline simulator.
+Remember to analyze an iteration from the third one onward, avoiding the first/second iterations where there are instruction cache misses and the branch predictor is not yet properly trained.

 a.
 Identify the hazards that occur and explain how this processor handles them.